UtrechtUniversity/dataprivacysurvey/README.md

 ## This repository

 This repository contains the code for analysing the data from the Data Privacy Survey.
-The code can be found in the current GitHub repository as an R markdown file.
+The code can be found in the current GitHub repository (`src` folder) as an R markdown file.
 As the raw dataset contains personal data in the form of demographic information, free text, and email addresses, it is not shared in this repository.
+The code for pseudonymising the dataset is shared however (see `src` folder), for full transparency on how data were processed.

 - Here you can find <a href="docs/survey-first-glance.html" target="_blank">a first glance of the survey results</a>.
 - Here, you can find <a href = "docs/data-privacy-survey-report-v0.1.html" target = "_blank">a first (semi-)full report of the findings</a>.